cym13/cym13.github.io/source/review_crypto_d.rst

 I would recommend refusing key sizes under 1024, or accepting them with warning that these keys are too small for modern use as well as implementing weak prime detection in all cases.
+I would also recommend implementing the three checks mentionned at least.

 .. image:: ../image/applebloom_cute.png
     :width: 30%